Understanding Periodicals Mail Vol III

 Silver Certification: Above, plus: 2.
 Everything Mail Entry (Thursday, June 13) ($20)

 Gold Certification: All of the above, plus: 3.
-How Periodicals can Make You Money (Thursday, August 22) ($20)
+How Periodicals Can Make You Money (Thursday, August 22) ($20)

 Platinum Certification: All of the above, plus: 4.
 Mail Prep (Thursday, November 7) ($20)